Prunus domestica: Description

-Typically it forms a large shrub or a small tree.
+It typically forms a large shrub or a small tree.
 It may be somewhat thorny, with white blossom, borne in early spring.
 The oval or spherical fruit varies in size, but can be up to 8 cm across.
 The pulp is usually sweet, but some varieties are sour.
 Like all Prunus fruits, it contains a single large seed, usually called a stone, which is discarded when eating.